maryPopplns/learning_react/chapter6-EnhancingComponents.md

 #### Mounting lifecycle

-- methods that are invoked when a component is mounted or unmounted.
+- methods that are invoked when a component is mounted or unmounted

 #### Updating lifecycle

-- series of methods that are invoked when a component’s state changes or when new properties are received from the parent.
+- series of methods that are invoked when a component’s state changes or when new properties are received from the parent

 #### React Children